This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 I like to use frozen butter that has been cut into small cubes.
 If your butter isn’t frozen when you start, cut the butter into small cubes and then place in your freezer.

 Be sure to also use ice cold water!
 When I go to make pie dough.
 I put ice cubes in my measuring cup of water that I plan to use.

 Your pie dough the experts say should never go above 60 degrees F. So, hey, lets listen to the experts ok?
 If it’s a warm day.
 Just keep placing your ingredients, or your dough back in the fridge if things are getting too warm and toasty for you.

 Not sure if you have added enough?
-Try the pinch test.
+Try the pinch test (like in the photo below).
 Take a small amount of pie dough between your fingers, and pinch it.
 Does it just hold together with some small dry cracks in it?
 Perfect.
 Stop adding water.

-Tip #3 Handle the Dough As Little As Possible
+Tip #4: Handle The Dough As Little As Possible

 After you mix your dough, I also make sure I handle the dough as little as possible with my hands.
 Your hands will